 Craig Selinger is a NY State licensed speech language therapist (pathologist) and a learning specialist, who works with babies, preschoolers, and elementary and middle school students.
 He makes house calls in Park Slope, Windsor Terrace, Carroll Gardens, Cobble Hill, Fort Greene, and Brooklyn Heights.
-His expertise is early childhood speech language delay, e.g. autism spectrum disorders, late talkers, etc and school age language-based learning issues, e.g. reading and expressive writing remediation, executive functioning, and enunciation therapy (all ages).
-He is also available for evaluation and consultation services, and Craig and his speech language therapists team also offer telepractice or internet online speech therapy services.
+His expertise is early childhood speech language delay, e.g. autism spectrum disorders, late talkers (and related disorders and delays), and school-age language-based learning issues, including reading and expressive writing remediation, executive functioning, and enunciation therapy (all ages).
+He is also available for evaluation and consultation services.
+Craig and his speech language therapists team also offer telepractice or internet online speech therapy services.

 I would like to thank you, Craig, for the wonderful work you are doing with my daughter Rivka.
 When you started, she was not eating much- just cheese and crackers and most of her caloric intake was from the formula.
 As of today (six months later) she eats so much more solid food and eats a more diverse diet.
 Craig, your approach is very gentle and Rivka has liked you from the start.Celeste BostonI highly recommend you

 We are so grateful to Craig.
 He has worked with our son, Max, for over a year with his speech delay.
 Max’s progress with Craig has been phenomenal to the point where, going into kindergarten in September, Max will no longer be needing speech services!
 Craig has been very thoughtful in tailoring the program to meet Max’s needs and finding ways to inspire him.
 We're so grateful we found him.Irene and Julie, mothers of MaxTwo Thumbs Up!

 Apraxia of Speech, Interview on PIX11 Morning News

 - Masters of Science in Communicative Disorders University of Wisconsin-Madison, 2003